Check out the Caucasus neighbours of Armenia and Georgia

 2. A complimentary airport arrival transfer is included; valid if you are arriving on Day 1 or if you have booked pre-tour accommodation through us.
 You must provide your flight details to your booking agent at least 14 days prior to travel.

-3. Due to current border crossing restrictions for different Caucasus nationalities, your Trip Leader may be from nearby Ukraine or Russia.
+3. Due to current border crossing restrictions for different Caucasus nationalities, your Trip Leader may be from a nearby country.
 Your leader will have in-depth knowledge and extensive travel experience throughout the Caucasus.
 Local guides from Georgia and Armenia are represented throughout the itinerary to ensure you receive a diverse and uniquely local range of perspectives.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information